-- Q. And when you were there within 20 feet of them, you don't recall seeing anybody else on the sidewalk other than the picketers; is that right? - A. That's correct. - Q. And were you able to freely go across or was anything they were doing affecting your ability to walk across at that point? - A. They couldn't affect my ability from where they were standing and where I was crossing.
+- Q. And when you were there within 20 feet of them, you don't recall seeing anybody else on the sidewalk other than the picketers; is that right? - A. That's correct.

+- Q. And were you able to freely go across or was anything they were doing affecting your ability to walk across at that point? - A. They couldn't affect my ability from where they were standing and where I was crossing.
 They were up further. - Q. And there weren't any cars stopped or, the traffic was flowing freely on the road, correct? - A. I know there was nothing stopped so yes, they could go freely.
-Id. at 90-91.

 Defendant Pope then approached the picketers and the Hulberts to ask them to move to a grassy area where it would be harder for them to be seen, called Lawyer's Mall.
+Defendant Pope also knew that a permit was required to hold a demonstration at Lawyer's Mall and that the Patriot Picket did not possess such a permit.
 At this point, Defendant Pope still did not see anyone else on the sidewalk and was still able to traverse the sidewalk freely and without obstruction:

 - Q. Now as you approached them, could you see anyone else on the sidewalk besides the people with pickets?

 - A. I wasn't paying attention.

 - Q. So not that you recall?

 - A. Not that I recall.

-- Q. And you were able to approach them freely, you were able to move freely in the area?

-A. Yes.

-Q. And traffic was flowing freely?

-A. I didn't come that way.
-The way I was coming from I was coming from Lawyers' Mall, so there was no traffic.

-Q. But you didn't see any traffic being impeded in any way, did you?

-A. No, not at that time.
+- Q. And you were able to approach them freely, you were able to move freely in the area? - A. Yes. - Q. And traffic was flowing freely? - A. I didn't come that way.
+The way I was coming from I was coming from Lawyers' Mall, so there was no traffic. - Q. But you didn't see any traffic being impeded in any way, did you? - A. No, not at that time.

-Q. And nothing that they were doing prevented you from getting where you needed to go or exercising your duties, did it?
+- Q. And nothing that they were doing prevented you from getting where you needed to go or exercising your duties, did it? - A. No.

-A. No.

-Although people began to congregate and film the police officers afterDefendant Pope initiated the arrests and called for backup, at no point prior to the arrests were either pedestrian or vehicular travel obstructed:
+Although people began to congregate and film the police officers after Defendant Pope initiated the arrests and called for backup, at no point prior to the arrests was either pedestrian or vehicular travel obstructed:

-Q. So when there were eight police officers responding in front of Lawyers' Mall, the police presence caused some people to stop and pull out their cameras?

-A. Probably.

-Q. And that's what it [looked] liked to you?

-A. Yes.

-Q. And prior to the presence of a police officers, you didn't see anybody stopped or filming or anything like that?

-A. No.

-Q. And prior to the presence of the eight police officers, people could freely come and go as far as you saw, you didn't see anybody stopped or couldn't get by; is that right?

-- A. That's correct.
+- Q. So when there were eight police officers responding in front of Lawyers' Mall, the police presence caused some people to stop and pull out their cameras? - A. Probably. - Q. And that's what it [looked] liked to you? - A. Yes. - Q. And prior to the presence of a police officers, you didn't see anybody stopped or filming or anything like that? - A. No. - Q. And prior to the presence of the eight police officers, people could freely come and go as far as you saw, you didn't see anybody stopped or couldn't get by; is that right? - A. That's correct.

-- Q. And prior to the police officers being there, you didn't observe anybody in any unsafe condition or behavior, did you?
+Q. And prior to the police officers being there, you didn't observe anybody in any unsafe condition or behavior, did you?

-- A. No.